-Storm restoration in Greenup
+Storm damage restoration in Greenup

 Greenup is the county seat of Cumberland County - a village of about 1,400 in east-central Illinois where the Embarras River drains farmland that the USDA has previously designated a natural disaster area for flooding.
 The county has seen 18 confirmed tornadoes since 1950, with two EF-2 events in spring 2025 making clear the threat is current, not historical.
 Damaging hail and wind accompany the spring and early summer severe weather peak, and winter ice storms add structural and utility-line damage each year.
 Storm Damage 911 connects Greenup homeowners with vetted, licensed local contractors for a free storm-damage assessment.